 - In China, "cancer villages" are linked to areas where farming occurs in land polluted by over-application of chemical pesticides and other heavy metals according to a scientific publication of 2015.

-- In Europe, it is estimated that cancers are caused by arsenic, asbestos, and dioxins; neurological damage and lower IQ results from lead, and arsenic; kidney, skeletal, and bone diseases arise from pollutants like lead, mercury, fluoride, and cadmium.
-Though cost to people and society is already reckoned in millions of dollars, it is suspected that these estimates of damage may not be comprehensive enough according to a 2013 European Commission report (pg.
-4).
+- In Europe, it is estimated that cancers are caused by arsenic, asbestos, and dioxins; neurological damage and lower IQ results from lead, and arsenic.
+Kidney, skeletal and bone diseases arise from pollutants like lead, mercury, fluoride, and cadmium.
+Though cost to people and society is already reckoned in millions of dollars, it is suspected that these estimates of damage may not be comprehensive enough according to a 2013 European Commission report.

 - The IISD states that POPs even in small doses "lead to cancer, damage to the central and peripheral nervous systems, diseases of the immune system, reproductive disorders and interference with normal infant and child development."

-- "Limiting job growth, economic development and tax revenue"
+- Limit in job growth, economic development and tax revenue

 Dealing With Land Pollution

-Many of the long-lasting effects of polluting the land, such as the leaching of chemicals into the soil, cannot be easily reversed.
+Many of the long-lasting effects of land pollution, such as the leaching of chemicals into the soil, cannot be easily reversed.
 The best way to deal with land pollution is to keep it from happening in the first place.
 Stepping up recycling efforts and preventing overuse of soil that makes it acidic and contaminates nearby areas will keep the problem from spreading.
 Wherever possible, contribute to cleanup efforts to help prevent land pollution from becoming worse.